eldun/eldun.github.io/_drafts/rt-part-3.md

 ### <a id="setting-our-scene"></a>Setting our Scene
-Okay - we've got all the boring maintenence out of the way.
+Okay - we've got all the maintenence out of the way.
 Do whatever you please; I simplified the scene to show off our new feature with a black sphere moving from left to right:

 <div class="row">
 <div class="captioned-image">